 In addition to noncurrent liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element; deferred inflows of resources represents a acquisition of net assets by the government that is applicable to a future reporting period.
-The Board currently reports deferred inflows of resources related to unearned revenue.
+This separate financial statement element; deferred inflows of resources represents an acquisition of net assets by the government that is applicable to a future reporting period.